MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 | property_type       | No       | Should be a string, will also be derived during parsing. |

 > [!TIP]
-> The annotations are parsed by the `vectorstoremodel` decorator and one of the things it does is to create a record definition for the class, for that it is not even necessary to instantiate a field class, so when no parameters need to be set manually, the field can be created with just the name of the class:
+> The annotations are parsed by the `vectorstoremodel` decorator and one of the things it does is to create a record definition for the class, it is therefore not necessary to instantiate a field class when no parameters are set, the field can be annotated with just the class, like this:
 > ```python
 > hotel_id: Annotated[str, VectorStoreRecordKeyField]
 > ```